 - Governance updates to the Governance Committee - Legal updates on relevant compliance subjects - Visits to Mining and Healthcare business centers

-Board members held one of the regularly-scheduled FY2011 Board meetings at a non-Canadian CAE location, and took that opportunity to meet the management of several CAE nearby business units as well as key civil and defense customers of CAE.
-This exercise is planned to recur every other year.
+Board members held one of the regularly-scheduled FY2013 Board meetings at a non-Canadian CAE location, and took that opportunity to meet the management of CAE's Healthcare business unit.
+This exercise is planned to recur annually.

 Compensation